 A 2016 study published by the Johns Hopkins University School of Medicine found that in the United States 250,000 deaths each year are caused by medical errors, making health care provider error the third leading cause of death in this country.

 Medical malpractice is not limited to medical errors.
 It also applies to misleading and negligent care.
-For example, pain killers—which contain opioids—frequently lead people down the path towards heroine addiction, and this fact was clearly being downplayed.
+For example, pain killers—frequently lead people down the path towards addiction, and this fact was clearly being downplayed.

 Another disappointing statistic: In a 2015 study conducted by the Massachusetts General Hospital Department of Anaesthesia, Critical Care, and Pain Medicine, researchers found that medication was improperly used in half of all surgeries at one particular hospital, and that one-third of these incidents resulted in harm to the patient.

 Not all medical errors amount to medical malpractice.
 In order to establish a medical malpractice claim, the injured patient must prove:

 - Doctor-patient relationship.
 The person who committed the medical error must be someone who owed a “duty of care” toward the injured patient.